 Hot spots are the precursor to the blister, and if left unattended they will develop a pocket of liquid under a layer of skin, which becomes the blister.
 To prevent blisters, eliminating friction is the name of the game.

 The first step in prevention is breaking in your boots.
 This truly cannot be stressed enough.
 If you’re walking into the woods with a couple slabs of wood tied around your ankles, you’re going to have a rough time with it all.
+See our guide on how to properly break-in your boots to help prevent blisters from forming.

 After buying boots, you need to spend time working them, going on afternoon or morning hikes and then working up to full-fledged day hikes.
 Breaking in a new pair of boots will be the most important step in preventing blisters.